elodie-language/elodie/src/sysroot/c/external/googletest/docs/primer.md

 up by calling `TearDown()`, and then delete the test fixture.
 Note that different tests in the same test suite have different test fixture objects, and googletest always deletes a test fixture before it creates the next one. googletest does **not** reuse the same test fixture for multiple tests.
-Any changes one test makes to the fixture do not affect other tests.
+ANY changes one test makes to the fixture do not affect other tests.

 As an example, let's write tests for a FIFO queue class named `Queue`, which has